jettro/c3-angular-directive/README.md

 ## Version History

+### 1.0 Upcoming
+SOme final functionalities for the initial release.
+Want to add click events on the legend and maybe some other features.

-### 0.7.0 Upcoming
+### 0.7.0
 Focus is improvements to the structure of the project and the documentation.
+Also fixed some bugs.

 ### 0.6.0
 Main part to move to a higher version is that we have the possibility now to add a callback function.
 In the examples folder there is a page callback-sample.html that shows how to do this.
 You can register the callback function to recevei the actual chart object that you can manipulate using the c3js API methods.